LucyRothwell/Money-Psychology-Experiment/README.md

 **How to Run**

 1. Set directory to this folder
-2. Run "RUN ME_main.py" file in python which will open the GUI (this file is available on request).
+2. Run "RUN ME_main.py" file in python which will open the GUI (this file is currently hidden but is available on request).

 *RUN ME.py is the only file you need to interact with to run this programme; the rest of the files are linked via this script